Incapamentum/CHS-Programming/2018-2019/README.md

 - **Bugs in the System**: Aimed at providing an opportunity for students to develop their debugging skills
 - **Fresh Market Markup**: Data structures of dictionaries and lists
 - **Functional Overload**: Function definition and implementation
 - **Bits & Pieces**: Split into two parts, as follows

-    **Part One**: Numerical systems, and working with binary/decimal conversions in programming.
+    **Part One**: Numerical systems, and working with binary/decimal conversions in programming
     **Part Two**: Mini-project on the simulation of an embedded programming environment
 - **Of Dice & Dragons**: Split into two parts.
 Serves as a proper introduction into object-oriented programming (OOP)